oracle-livelabs/database/multitenant-tde/mt-key-mgmt/mt-key-mgmt.md

     ![Screenshot of terminal output](./images/post-bounce2.png " ")

-2. Create the keystore

-    The following tasks are performed in this step:
+    For the keystore the following tasks are performed in this step:

     - Give it a wallet file
     - Give it a password